Skip to main content

 Meanwhile, Fred took courses in property appraisal, and started to work full-time for the municipality as an assessor, eventually rising to the position of director for the entire region.

-Merle Becomes a Businesswoman
+Merle Becomes Businesswoman

-As Fred’s career evolved, the bulk of the farm operation passed to Merle, who was also busy raising five rambunctious boys.
+As Fred’s career evolved, the bulk of the farm operation passed to Merle, who was also raising five rambunctious boys.

 In Canada’s centennial year, 1967, she and Fred built a new house on their property closer to the highway.
-The following year, Merle quit the labour-intensive dairy business, and started a new venture – manufacturing cultured marble products.
+The following year, Merle quit the labour-intensive dairy business, and started a new venture: manufacturing cultured marble products.

 Together she and Fred made large items such as countertops and shower stalls, plus smaller items like soap dishes and pen sets.
 Merle ran this business for another ten years in a building across the road from her house.